jadijadi/linuxlearner/content/course/lpic1/1011_determine_and_configure_hardware_settings.md

 All block devices are at the `block` and `bus` directory has all the connected PCI, USB, serial, .. devices.
 Note that here in `sys` we have the devices based on their technology but `/dev/` is abstracted.

 ### proc directory
-This is where kernel keeps its data structure and is created in RAM.
-You can read and write here (after reboot, the write is gone).
+This is where kernel keeps its settings and properties.
+This direcgtory is created on ram and files might have write accessible.

 ````
 $ ls /proc/